wilsonmar/wilsonmar.github.io/shop/index.md

    <a target="_blank" href="https://www.indiegogo.com/projects/bobby-the-best-anti-theft-backpack-by-xd-design#/">
    Indiegogo</a>

 <a name="Water"></a>

 ## Water

-A hose to suck water from a sack inside the backpack is great for backpackers.
+[_] A hose to suck water from a sack inside the backpack is great not just for backpackers.
+Offices can have water quality issues too.

-It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
+[_] It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
 Double-walled canisters keep hot drinks hot and cold drinks cold.

 <a name="Food"></a>